Santa Rosa Hit-And-Run Accident Lawyers

 - Inconvenience

-If a loved one tragically died in a hit-and-run accident, you can recover compensation through a wrongful death claim.
+If a loved one tragically died in a hit-and-run accident, you may seek compensation through a wrongful death claim.
 These damages include burial and funeral expenses, the deceased’s lost income, and medical expenses.

-Our Santa Rosa hit-and-run accident lawyers will work closely with other experts to assess your damages and build your case.
-We will present expert testimonies and compelling evidence during negotiations or, if necessary, in a trial.
-Upon its discretion, the court may award punitive damages, not to compensate injured plaintiffs but to punish defendants for grossly negligent or intentional conduct.
+Our Santa Rosa hit-and-run accident lawyers may work closely with other qualified professionals to assess your damages and build your case.
+We will present expert testimonies and evidence during negotiations or, if necessary, in a trial.
+At its discretion, the court may award punitive damages, not to compensate injured plaintiffs but to punish defendants for grossly negligent or intentional conduct.

 Proving Negligence In A Hit-And-Run Accident

-Under the law, the negligent party should pay for the damages the injured party incurred from the accident.
+Under the law, the negligent party is legally responsible for the damages the injured party incurred from the accident.
 However, the victim must establish the negligence of the hit-and-run driver.

-To establish negligence, experienced hit-and-run accident lawyers in Santa Ana can help you prove the following four crucial elements:
+To establish negligence, hit-and-run accident lawyers in Santa Ana can assist in demonstrating the following four key elements:

-- The at-fault driver owed you a duty of care by following all traffic laws and driving defensively.
+- The at-fault driver had a duty to follow traffic laws and drive safely.

 - The at-fault driver breached that duty of care by breaking traffic rules or driving recklessly.

-- The breach caused the accident that resulted in your injuries.
+- The breach led to the accident that caused your injuries.

 - You experienced actual physical, emotional, and financial harm.